 My chocolates are very fragile and cannot be frozen.
 Most consumers are used to buying boxed chocolates that will last several weeks or months, not several hours to several days.
 This, I feel, is what makes them so good.
 These are chocolates that are meant to be enjoyed here in the now.
 As one famous Manhattan Chocolatier often says… ” These are chocolates, not postage stamps!”
 Chocolates are meant to be enjoyed, not collected and saved.

 I do not wholesale my chocolates to any business anywhere.
 They are only available at Meeteetse Chocolatier in Meeteetse Wyoming and on our website.
-Occasionally I will do a special event with our good friends at juniper Wine in Cody.
+Occasionally I will do a special event with our good friends at Juniper in Cody.
 From time to time I also do special events outside of Meeteetse, and these are well publicized here on our website and on our Facebook page.

 I recently had a customer call to say they purchased some of my chocolates in Montana and they were stale.
 She was surprised when I told her that I do not wholesale and only offer my chocolates in Meeteetse.
 Apparently the owner of the store bought several items from my store and re-sold them.
 I have no idea when they bought them, and apparently they did not care that they were selling inedible items.

 I care about quality not quantity.
 Period.
 I would rather have 1 case of extraordinary chocolates than 5 cases of mediocrity.
 I can only control the quality of my product while it is in my store.
 That is the primary reason I will not wholesale.
 Secondly, as many of my customers know, it is all I can do in any one day to keep my cases filled.
 I am only one man, and can only make so many chocolates in a 24 hour day.